EnriqueKhai/Historian/README.md

 Cum.
 Score     | 1.0 | 1.0 | 1.0 | 6.0 | 6.0 | 6.0 | 9.2 | 9.2 |
 ```

+As the final step, Historian will save the user's timeline as a `.csv` file for
+plotting (using Excel, Pandas, etc).

 # Installation

 ```